National Oceanic and Atmospheric Administration (NOAA), Commerce.

 The forms include questions about employment as well as investment and property interests and research funding.
 Both forms also require the submission of curriculum vitae.
 NOAA is seeking to collect this information from potential peer reviewers who are not government employees when conducting a peer review pursuant to the PRB.
 The information collected in the conflict of interest disclosure is essential to NOAA's compliance with the OMB PRB, and helps to ensure that government studies are reviewed by independent, impartial peer reviewers.

 II.
 Method of Collection

-Forms may be downloaded from the Internet and are fillable and signable electronically or manually.
+Forms may be downloaded from the internet and are fillable and signed electronically or manually.
 They may be submitted, along with the Curriculum Vitae, via email or regular mail.

 OMB Control Number: 0648-0567.

 Type of Review: Regular submission (extension of a current information collection).

 Affected Public: Individuals or households.

 Estimated Time per Response: 30 minutes each: Conflict of Interest Disclosure for General Scientific and Technical Studies and Assistance; and Conflict of Interest Disclosure for Studies Related to Government Regulation.